Kademi/keditor/docs/support_touch_devices.md

 # Support Touch Devices
-As default, jQuery UI does not support mobile events.
+As default, jQuery UI does not support any events for touch devices.
 To be enable to run KEditor in touch devices, please use [jQuery UI Touch Punch](http://touchpunch.furf.com/).

 **Note**: Please place this plugin right after jQuery UI.
 Example:
 ```html